 Your specific repayment plan depends on the type of financing you have.
 But typically you'll receive fixed monthly repayments on a term loan.
 You can find out how much you owe, when your repayments are due and how often you need to pay in your loan documents.

 If you're concerned about missing a repayment, reach out to your contact at Commerce Bank as soon as you can.
 They may be willing to adjust the terms to better meet your business's needs.
-It offers several relief programs for businesses affected by COVID-19, including deferred payments on loans.

 Check our our business loans guide to learn about more financing options.

 Anna Serio is a trusted lending expert and certified Commercial Loan Officer who's published more than 1,000 articles on Finder to help Americans strengthen their financial literacy.
 A former editor of a newspaper in Beirut, Anna writes about personal, student, business and car loans.
 Today, digital publications like Business Insider, CNBC and the Simple Dollar feature her professional commentary, and she earned an Expert Contributor in Finance badge from review site Best Company in 2020.